Why is my iPhone getting hot?

 -

-Heavy streaming.
-Keeping your screen awake is one of the most power-hungry activities your phone can engage in.
+Excessive streaming: Keeping your screen awake is one of the most energy-intensive tasks for your iPhone.
 Unsurprisingly, online streaming leads to excess heat.

 -